ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 4. Enter `appliance_console`, and press **Enter**.

 5. Select `Stop EVM Server Processes` to stop processes on all servers that connect to this VMDB.

 6. Enter `Y` to confirm.

 7. After all processes are stopped, press **Enter** to return to the menu.

 8. Press **Enter** again to manually configure settings.

 9. Select `Restore Database From Backup`, then specify the location to restore the backup from in the `Restore Database File` menu:

-    1. If you saved the database backup file locally as `/tmp/evm_db.backup`, select `Local file`.
+    1. If you saved the database backup file locally as `/tmp/evm_db.backup`, select `Local File`.
         You can also restore from a `Network File System (nfs)` or `Samba (smb)`.

     2. Specify the location of the backup file.

         **Note:**

         The appliance console menu may respond slowly if connections are open and the server is still shutting down.
 If this occurs, wait a minute and try again.

 10. Enter `Y` to keep the database backup after restoring from it.
 Enter `N` to delete it.